Kotlin/kotlin-spark-api/README.md

 }
 ```

-Here we're showing cached `Dataset` for debugging purposes then filtering it. `filter` method returns filtered `Dataset`
-and then cached `Dataset` is being unpersisted so we have more memory to call `map` method and collect resulting `Dataset`.
+Here we're showing cached `Dataset` for debugging purposes then filtering it.
+The `filter` method returns filtered `Dataset` and then the cached `Dataset` is being unpersisted, so we have more memory to call the `map` method and collect the resulting `Dataset`.

 ## Examples

-You cn find more examples in [examples](https://github.com/JetBrains/kotlin-spark-api/tree/master/examples/src/main/kotlin/org/jetbrains/spark/api/examples) module.
+You can find more examples in [examples](https://github.com/JetBrains/kotlin-spark-api/tree/master/examples/src/main/kotlin/org/jetbrains/spark/api/examples) module.

 ## Issues and feedback

 Issues and any feedback are very welcome in `Issues` here.

-If you find that we missed some important feature — please report and we'll consider adding it.
+If you find that we missed some important features — please report it, and we'll consider adding them.